Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

 # Design and Analysis of 8-bit Carry Select Adder: Schematic Design, Layout Design and LVS Validation using SKY130PDK

-#### In this project, we developed an 8-bit Carry Select Adder (CSA) following a complete design flow.
-We began with the schematic design using Xschem and validated it with Ngspice simulations.
-The behavioral design was implemented in Verilog and synthesized to the gate level using Yosys.
-The layout was created in Magic VLSI, and Layout Versus Schematic (LVS) validation was performed using Yosys.
-This project demonstrates the full CSA design process, from schematic and behavioral design to physical implementation and verification.
+#### The 8-bit Carry Select Adder (CSA) was developed following a complete design flow.
+The process began with schematic design using Xschem, validated through Ngspice simulations.
+Behavioral design was implemented in Verilog and synthesized to the gate level using Yosys.
+The layout was created in Magic VLSI, with Layout Versus Schematic (LVS) validation performed using Yosys.
+This project demonstrates the full CSA design process, encompassing schematic and behavioral design, physical implementation, and verification.

 ## Contents
 - [1.
 Introduction](#1-Introduction)